gazay/talks/README.md

   voice: 'vicki'
   before_message: 'Bundler again will do all right'
   after_message: "Bundler's job is done here"
+  before_notify: 'This will go to notification before `before_message`'
+  after_notify: 'This will go to notification after `after_message`'
+# notifier: 'off' # this option will turn off notifications for this command
 ```

 You can create your own default preferences for each command-line tool which you want to run with `talks` or `talking` command in front: